-The active Central Services instance and the inactive Enqueue Replication Server (ERS) instance are on the primary host.
+In the following diagram, the active Central Services instance, which contains the lock management, or Enqueue service, and the inactive Enqueue Replication Server (ERS) instance are on the primary host.
 The active ERS instance and the inactive Central Services instance are on the secondary host.
 Each Central Services and ERS pair has its own virtual IP address (VIP).
 In the diagram, "Central Services" represents either ABAP SAP Central Services or, for a Java stack, SAP Central Services.

 In some cases, you might meet your availability requirements without implementing all of the traditional, on-premises safeguards against hardware, storage, and networking failures, which could save you both time and money.

-Before you design and implement your high-availability strategy on GCP, review the Google Cloud Platform Service Level Agreements.
+Before you design and implement your high-availability strategy on Google Cloud, review the Google Cloud Service Level Agreements.

-For general information about the reliability, privacy, and security of GCP, see Trusted Infrastructure.
+For general information about the reliability, privacy, and security of Google Cloud, see Reliability.

-HA clustering options for SAP systems on GCP
+HA clustering options for SAP systems on Google Cloud

-You define a high-availability (HA) cluster for SAP NetWeaver on GCP by using the same types of third-party HA cluster software that you might use in an on-premises installation.
+You define a high-availability (HA) cluster for SAP NetWeaver on Google Cloud by using the same types of third-party HA cluster software that you might use in an on-premises installation.
 The HA cluster software monitors the health of the systems and manages the failover when problems occur.